 In our workshop we offer an unprecedented two-year warranty, and the included instructions are the procedure we use as we repair a real Discovery modulator: the professional solution: tried and tested over a decade now.

 More info on Disco 2 "three-amigos": It literally means the ABS, Traction Control, and Hill Decent warning lights all come on at the same time, sometimes followed by the red "brake" light.
 This only happens when a fault occurs which is common to all three systems.
 Wet Modulator Shuttle Valve Switches (SVS) and cracked internal solder joints are the common causes, followed by Wheel Speed Sensor failures..

 One of the Usual Suspects (a Rover mail-order vendor) is flogging just the switches claiming a "99% success rate" at repairing the three warning lamps.
-That is not the truth of these brake systems.
+That is fake news.
 Inside the modulator there are two other major causes of the three warning lights which will not be addressed by installing new switches: For this reason we now include detailed step-by-step explanation and photos of ...